 We spoke to Steve Burke, Technical Manager at Toyo Tyres Australia about our tyre wear and the best pressures to run.
 Based on us running long distances on bitumen, dirt or a mix of both, he recommended (cold pressures):

 - On bitumen, run 85psi rear and 65psi front.

 - For general off-road use, run 70psi rear and 50 front.

-Update 2019: Last year we reduced rear tyre pressure to 60psi (cold), as the ride was too rough at 70psi.
+Update: We have reduced rear tyre pressure to 60psi (cold), as the ride was too rough at 70psi.

 We’ve now dropped both front and rear pressures again.
 The ride is infinitely better on rougher roads.
 The tyres don’t seem to get any hotter either.
 So the new figures are:

 – For general off-road use, we run 55psi rear and 45psi front.

 Steve had some excellent advice for all of us.
 He said, if in doubt always contact your tyre manufacturer for expert inflation advice.
 They should be more than happy to advise you on correct pressures for your truck.

 And remember, the tyre pressures that suit your set-up will be different to ours.
 This is why you really should talk to the tyre manufacturer for professional advice.